Splanis/Wolt/README.md

 My name is Marios, I was born in Greece and I currently live in Athens.
 I study Computer Science in University of West Attica and I am going to graduate next year.
 I took programming up about 5 months ago with HTML, CSS, Javascript and Python.
 This project was really challenging for me as I had no experience with Javascript's Frameworks and this was my first project with React, but I found this library really awesome and I love working with it.
-Currently I am looking for an internship to complete my studies and moving abroad to work and learing in a company like Wolt seems really adventurous.
+Currently I am looking for an internship to complete my studies and moving abroad to work and learn in a company like Wolt seems really adventurous.